gravitational/teleport/docs/4.3/trustedclusters.md

 ## Using Trusted Clusters

-Now an admin from the main cluster can now see and access the "east" cluster:
+Now an admin from the main cluster can now see and access the "leaf" cluster:

 ```bsh
 # login into the main cluster: